Locality and Centrality: The Variety ZG: Defining and , and Result Statement

 Remark that the ${*}$ operation is equivalent to the \emph{wreath product of varieties}.
 We further note for the expert reader that we could equivalently replace $\D$ by the variety $\Li$ of \emph{locally trivial semigroups}.
 We refer to~\cite{straubing1985finite} for a detailed presentation on this subject.

 \paragraph*{$\LZG_p$ and $\LZG$.} Last, we introduce the varieties $\LZG_p$ and $\LZG$.
-For $p>0$, the variety $\LZG_p$ is the variety of semigroups $S$ such that, for every idempotent~$e$ of~$S$, the submonoid $eSe$ of elements that can be written as $ese$ for some $s\in S$ (called the \emph{local monoid} of~$e$) is in~$\ZG_p$.
+For $p>0$, the variety $\LZG_p$ is the variety of semigroups $S$ such that, for every idempotent~$e$ of~$S$, the subsemigroup $eSe$ of elements that can be written as $ese$ for some $s\in S$ is in~$\ZG_p$.
+Note that this subsemigroup is actually a monoid, called the \emph{local monoid} of~$e$, and that its identity is~$e$.
 The variety $\LZG$ is defined analogously but for~$\ZG$, and clearly $\LZG = \bigcup_{p>0} \LZG_p$.
 Remark that a semigroup is in $\LZG$ iff it satisfies the following equation: for any $x$, $y$ and~$z$ in~$S$, we have:

 This incidentally shows by Reiterman's theorem that $\LZG$ is indeed a variety of semigroups.

 \paragraph*{Main result.} Our main result, stated in Theorem~\ref{thm:locality2}, is that, for any $p>0$, the varieties $\ZGpD$ and $\LZG_p$ are actually equal.
 In particular, for $p = 1$, we get that $\MNilD = \LMNil$.